-Our aim is to acknowledge and resolve your complaint when you first contact the Credit Union.
+If you are unhappy with the way that we have dealt with your CDR Data, you can access our internal dispute resolution scheme at any time without charge.
+When you make a complaint, you will need to let us know your full name, contact details, a short description of your complaint and your desired resolution.
 If we need some additional time to get back to you, we intend to acknowledge your complaint within 24 hours.
 If we cannot resolve your complaint, the complaint will then be referred to our dedicated complaints team, who will handle your complaint within the relevant timeframes required by law.
-We intend to resolve all complaints within 5 business days, however for more complex complaints, this may take up to 45 days.
-The possible resolutions available to you will depend on the nature of your complaint (for example, correcting any incorrect information held).
+We intend to resolve all complaints within 3 business days, however for more complex complaints, this may take up to 21 days.
+The possible resolutions available to you will depend on the nature of your complaint (for example, correcting any incorrect information held, deleting CDR data or we may provide a formal apology).